juhasev/sample-ninja-help/projects.md

 This is the the key screen for all project within the SampleNinja platform.
 This is where one can create, manage and track progress of all Projects within the system regardless of whether the project status is defined as Online, Close, Offline or Archived.

+> Sample Ninja will automatically archive any projects that are **CLOSED** and older than 30 days.
+There after they appear under the **ARCHIVED** tab.

-The SampleNinja platform keeps the screen uncluttered as a default, so when a user logs in they **Only see** the Projects that they are Responsible for and which are ACTIVE as a default.
+The SampleNinja platform keeps the screen uncluttered as a default by applying **Responsible for** filter.
+You can change the filtering by adding or removing additional filters.

-It is possible to filter the main Project screen by

-- Responsible for
-- Managed by me
-- Managed by others
-- Online
-- Offline
-- Closed

-To view all ARCHIVED Projects simply click on the ARCHIVED Tab.

-When viewing the Project screen it is possible to sort the displays by

-- **Project Name**
-- **Priority**
-- **Progress**
-- **Response rate**
-- **Rating**
-- **Calendar**

-In the context of the Project screen, these headings are best described as follows:
+### Column explanations

+Some columns are sortable and you click on the table headers to change the sort order.

 #### Project Name
-The name given to the Project being undertaken, for example:  Porsche Q2 2020, GE2019poll2
+This is internal project name.
+This name is never disclosed to the panelists.

 #### Priority
-When building a Project, it is possible to set a sampling priority between 1 and 10.  **(if user permissions allow)**
+When building a Project, you can set a sampling priority between 1 and 10

-If a Project was an urgent Political project which needed executing ahead of another non-time critical Projects, it would be possible to set the Priority as 6,7,8,9 or 10 on the scale and the SampleNinja platform would use advanced algorithms to re-prioritise the bulk email invites in line with the appropriate priorities.
+If a Project was an urgent Political project which needed executing ahead of another non-time critical Projects, it would be possible to set the Priority as 6,7,8,9 or 10 on the scale and the SampleNinja platform would use advanced algorithms to re-prioritise the email invites in line with the appropriate priorities.

 #### Progress